 How a Will and a Trust Work Together

-A pour-over will is one of the most common estate planning tools in Arizona.
-It serves as a safety net, catching any assets that were not transferred into your living trust during your lifetime and directing them into the trust at death.
+A pour-over will is one of the most common estate planning tools.
+It serves as a safety net, catching any assets that were not transferred into your living trust during your lifetime.
+The will then directs those assets into the trust document at death.
 This statute is what makes that mechanism valid.

 A will may validly devise property to the trustee of a trust established or to be established during the testator's lifetime by the testator alone, by the testator and some other person or by some other person, including a funded or unfunded life insurance trust, even if the settlor has reserved any or all rights of ownership of the insurance contracts.

-A.R.S. § 14-2511(A)(1)This means the trust does not need to be irrevocable or fully funded for the pour-over to work.
-It can be a revocable living trust with a single dollar in it, or even a life insurance trust where the original owner kept all rights to change the policies.
-The will simply names the trustee as the recipient, and the assets flow into that trust structure after death.
+A.R.S. § 14-2511(A)(1)This means the trust does not need to be irrevocable for the pour-over to work.
+It can be a revocable living trust with a single dollar in it.
+It can even be an irrevocable trust or a life insurance trust where the original owner kept all rights to change the policies.
+The will simply names the trustee as the recipient.
+The assets then transfer to the trust structure after death.

 Unless the testator's will provides otherwise, a revocation or termination of the trust before the testator's death causes the devise to lapse.